Find out what makes us such a unique institution and discover the vibrant student life that is at the heart of our community.

 HTA research sector licensing standards (Word)

-HTA licensing standards checklist (Excel) – useful guide for new research
+HTA licensing standards checklist and best practice examples – useful guide for new research

 HTA workshop (Powerpoint)